dtekcth/DtekPortalenRemake/README.md

 ##### Sinatra
 Sinatra is simple and useful, google it for the naughty and sexy documentation!

+#### Models
+Models is in models directory, KISS.
+To make database models, either learn from existing ones or lookup how to use datamapper :)

+#### Helpers
+Helper classes/modules, these should not be rendered and are most often general modules that isn't site specific.

+### Specific parts

 #### Navbar
 The nav bar is simple to use.
 Simply